lakshmankotipalli/TS-NodeJS-Project/README.md

 ## Installation

-Clone or download the project and make a in root folder
+Clone or download the project and run the following command in root folder

 ```bash
 npm install